deacongeorge/gender_predict/README.md

 The predictor was trained using machine learning and deep learning algorithms.
 The models were trained and tested using 20050 twitter user profiles and information extracted.
 The solution is scalable for higher performance.

 # Summary of model building:
 The data was imported using pandas library in python.
-The preprossing of the data was executed in which each column of the dataframe was cleaned to contain the same data type.
+The preprocesssing of the data was executed in which each column of the dataframe was cleaned to contain the same data type.
-Exploratory data analysis with visualisation was done for insight on the data relationship, variation and distribution, The raw data was transformed to improve the prediction model.
+Exploratory data analysis with visualisation was done for insight on the data relationship, variation and distribution.
+Data transformation and engineering was done to extract features and improve the prediction model.
 Four base supervised machine learning models were created for pediction using selected data features after scaling.
 The models were evaluated on a test unseen data.
 A prediction performance of 66% accuracy, precision and recall in target prediction was achieved on initial model.
 A deep learning model will include pictures to improve the model prediction performance.
 '''